IBM/c2c/docs/installation.md

 If your display looks like this, then you will have the wrong version installed.
-If you are running on a different platform than those listed above, please contact us directly.
+If you are running on a different platform than those listed above, please contact support.
 See Appendix B for details.

 ## Program Download